What is a Low Doc Car Loan?

 Low doc car loan lenders

-You can apply for a low doc car loan with your bank, and low doc car loan lenders or vehicle loan brokers.
+You can apply with your bank, and low doc car loan lenders or vehicle loan brokers.
 In some cases, your bank may only require identification and access to your bank account statements to assess your income and application.
 This can often be a time-consuming process, and made increasingly difficult if you have various streams of income held across accounts with multiple banks.

 Low doc car loan lenders allow you to apply online, and offer much faster approval times on applications.
-They often require fewer supporting documents than banks when assessing an application, and many non-bank lenders can offer conditional, same-day, or next-day approval on low doc car loans.
+They often require fewer supporting documents than banks when assessing an application, and many non-bank lenders can offer conditional, same-day, or next-day approval.